-We talked to Anna Karmazina and Sergiy Shcherbanenko of Sannacode, a web and mobile app development company that helps to turn a customer’s idea into a successful end-to-end product.
-Here is what they said about it.
+Anna Karmazina and Sergiy Shcherbanenko of Sannacode tell us how they are using the web and mobile app development company to help turn a customer’s idea into a successful end-to-end product.

 First of all, how are you and your family doing in these COVID-19 times?